jarviscanada/jarvis_data_eng_BraikhnaYousafzai/core_java/grep/README.md

 # Deployment

-A docker image containing all the contents of the maven package was created and pushed to Docker Hub.
-When the image is run, the command to run the JAR file is executed, the user only needs to provide the `regex`, `root_dir`, and `outfile` arguments.
+A docker image containing all the contents of the maven created package was pushed to Docker Hub.
+A Dockerfile was created so that when the image is run, the command to run the JAR file is executed, the user only needs to provide the `regex`, `root_dir`, and `outfile` arguments.

 The docker image for this application can be accessed via:
 ```docker pull bmaqsood/grep```